devansh

 On Higher Order thinking

 Learning via reading is easy.
-But can you apply it in real-life scenarios?
-If not, it’s the same as if you never learned it in the first place.
-The beginner’s rut is real, as we talked about in On Learning – Avoiding Mediocrity.
-A good security researcher must also be a good security architect or engineer—or at least have that mindset.
+But can you apply it in real life?
+If not, it's the same as if you never learned it in the first place.
+The beginner's rut is real, as we talked about in On Learning.
+A good security researcher must also be a good security architect or engineer, or at least have that mindset.
 This will set you apart by a thousand miles.

-Let’s say you know about OWASP Top 10 and the basics of web app security (session management, user management, a little bit of DNS/HTTP security).
+Let's say you know about OWASP Top 10 and the basics of web app security.
+Session management, user management, a little bit of DNS/HTTP security.
 What should be the next step?
-How can you avoid falling into the beginner’s rut?
+How can you avoid falling into the beginner's rut?
 You need to think in higher order and look past the easy stuff.
 Go beyond simple memorization.
-And start the process of applying, analyzing, and synthesizing.
+Start the process of applying, analyzing, and synthesizing.

 Here's how I would approach it if I only knew the basics of the topics listed above and wanted to take the next leap: I would try to tackle a problem of the following nature:

-Design a secure, zero-trust, multi-tenant SaaS platform (e.g., an AI app builder) that provisions dynamic subdomains (e.g., tenant-id.foo.com) for thousands of users daily, with a primary emphasis on defending against cross-tenant attacks, data exfiltration, and privilege escalations.
+Design a secure, zero trust, multi tenant SaaS platform, something like an AI app builder, that provisions dynamic subdomains like tenant-id.foo.com for thousands of users daily, with a primary emphasis on defending against cross tenant attacks, data exfiltration, and privilege escalations.

 Security Focus Areas: